jagermi3ster/The-Pentagon/_posts/2022-11-8- Final Test Blog.md

 - Think some of the functions taught me the way code goes back and forth through the lines of code.

 - I think this test also taught me that organization in computer science is very important.
 I can get confusing when the lines get overcomplicated when it the code could be condensed.

+# Trimester Reflection

+- What did I learn in this class?
+I think I actually did learn some things in this class unlike a lot of other classes in Del Norte.
+I think I learned some basics of python and some cool things in HTML/CSS.
+I learned what Github and VSCODE were, I also learned how some functions work.
+What I'm looking forward next tri is binary code, when I think of like a hacker I think of a lot of binary numbers on a screen.
+It also feels a little bit math related which I'm good at, so I think I could be decent on it.